Things to Know About Home Inspections

 Mold and Mildew Issues:

-If you or a family member have respiratory issues, this will be of immediate importance to you.
+If you or a family member have respiratory issues, this will be immediately important to you.
 If you are purchasing a home in a city that has experienced significant flooding from hurricanes, this would be a prime example of a house that should be thoroughly checked.

 If you are the seller, be aware that mildew and mold present in homes can undoubtedly cancel a sale.